formix/infernal-engine/README.md

 This is the last release of the Infernal Engine for the 0 (pre-release) version.
-The 1.0.0 release will feature a modernized javascript implementation using promises with async/await syntax, properties and indexer.
+The 1.0.0 release will feature a modernized javascript implementation using promises with async/await syntax, classes, getters, setters, etc.

 Your feedbacks are welcome.
 Please use github issues to do so.
 If you want to get involved, pull requests are welcome too!